redhat-performance/jetlag/docs/deploy-mno-scalelab.md

 ### Deploy in the public VLAN

-In order to deploy in the public VLAN, set the variable `public_vlan` in `all.yml` to true.
-Once this variable is enable jetlag:
+In order to deploy a cluster using the public VLAN, set the variable `public_vlan` in `all.yml` to `true`.
+Once enabled the following variables are automatically configured:

-- Auto-configures the interface number (`controlplane_network_interface_idx`) to the last of the available NICs of the ocpinventory.json file.
+- `controlplane_network_interface_idx`: Is set to the corresponding interface number
 - `base_dns_name` is set to `rdu2.scalelab.redhat.com` in the inventory
-- With the help of the `quads` API these variables are also configured automatically:
 - `controlplane_network`: public VLAN subnet
 - `network_prefix`: public VLAN network mask
 - `gateway`: public VLAN default gateway
 - `cluster_name`: cluster name according to the pre-existing DNS records in the public VLAN, i.e: `vlan604`

-Once the deployment is completed, the cluster API and routes should be reachable directly from the VPN.
+When the deployment is completed, the cluster API and routes should be reachable directly from the VPN.

 ### Extra vars